History of self-driving cars: 1960s

-In 1960, Ohio State University's Communication and Control Systems Laboratory launched a project to develop driverless cars which were activated by electronic devices embedded in the roadway.
+In 1960, Ohio State University's Communication and Control Systems Laboratory launched a project to develop driverless cars that were activated by electronic devices embedded in the roadway.
 Head of the project, Dr. Robert L. Cosgriff, claimed in 1966 that the system could be ready for installation on a public road in 15 years.

 In the early 1960s, the Bureau of Public Roads considered the construction of an experimental electronically controlled highway.
-Four states – Ohio, Massachusetts, New York and California – were bidding for the construction.
+Four states – Ohio, Massachusetts, New York, and California – were bidding for the construction.
 In August 1961, Popular Science reported on the Aeromobile 35B, an air-cushion vehicle (ACV) that was invented by William Bertelsen and was envisioned to revolutionize the transportation system, with personal self-driving hovering cars that could speed up to 150 Mph.

+During the 1960s, the United Kingdom's Transport and Road Research Laboratory tested a driverless Citroen DS that interacted with magnetic cables that were embedded in the road.
+It went through a test track at 80 mph without deviation of speed or direction in any weather conditions, and in a far more effective way than by human control.